nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Expected: HR Pro Max++ launches with no data.
 Restarting the app should create a new data file with the sample data.

-## **Appendix: Effort**
+# **Appendix: Effort**

 For the effort placed into our group project, we felt that our group might have placed more than the average needed just in case.

 The initial AB3 had only `Person`, however our group refactored `Person` into `Project` and from there added `Staff` into each project, and a `Task`.
-While the `Task` is quite similar to the `Person` in terms of implementation for model and logic component, the difficult for both lied within making the regex for their fields. `TaskMark`, `Deadline` and `Tag`, required us to do some reading up on how the regex API works, and for `Deadline`, initally we have tried to do it using Java regex but decided to change implementation into `LocalDate`, which API we also had to read upon.
+While the `Task` is quite similar to the `Person` in terms of implementation for model and logic component, the difficult for both lied within making the regex for their fields. `TaskMark`, `Deadline` and `Tag`, required us to do some reading up on how the regex API works, and for `Deadline`, initially we have tried to do it using Java regex but decided to change implementation into `LocalDate`, which API we also had to read upon.

 The biggest challenge for the project was the `Staff` and everything related to it. `Staff` existed as a `UniqueStaffList` within `Project`, something not in `Person`.
 Hence there was nothing to reference too.
 We had many consideration on the implementation, perhaps wanting to save it independent from `Project` and to instead save a list of